Fauquier County Theft Attorney

 - Actual Value – If you have been charged with felony shoplifting, your attorney might be able to have the charges reduced down to a misdemeanor, because they can show the actual “lower” value of the merchandise or goods involved.

-Theft Lawyer in Fauquier County
+Hiring a Theft Lawyer in Fauquier County

 Even if your attorney does not have the ability to provide a proper legal defense based on the evidence, there still may be a chance for a possible dismissal.
 If you have a good prior record, the prosecutor or judge in the case might dismiss the charges if you are willing to meet certain conditions.
 A Fauquier County theft lawyer is ready to help you go over all the options for your defense and determine the one that is likely to earn you the best possible outcome in your case.
 Give our offices a call today for a free consultation.